chimmelb/fun-node-homework/readme.md

 Your system will have two parts.
 A web page that loads at some path ("/" or "/home", for example) and an API server that accepts HTTP requests (at some path, like "/sequence" or "/processDNA").
 The flow of the app will be:

-> Load web page -> Type in sequence in `<input>` text box -> click "Submit" button -> send http request to server -> server validates and, if good, stores into the db -> server sends response back -> web page displays the response.
+> Load web page -> Type in sequence in `<input>` text box -> click "Submit" button -> send http request to server -> server validates and, if good, "stores into the db" -> server sends response back -> web page displays all previous responses.

 The one trick with NodeJS is the callback style, so the ultimate goal is to respond to the request only once the db.js file has run its function (e.g. `.store(seq)`).
 I would expect a valid string to take **1 second** to respond if the message trail went through the db.js file and waited for the callback before calling the server response.
 It will be near instant if there is a validation error.
 That’s the key piece, that "storing in the database" needs to finish before sending the response.